v4n00/page-text-finder/README.md

 - Click `Clear` to clear the text and disable the extension.
 - When you highlight text on any page, the extension will search for the reference text and highlight all occurences.
 - You can navigate through the occurences using the `Prev` and `Next` buttons.

+## Mini version

+If you want to use a lightweight, one-time use version of this extension that is installed silently, you can use the [mini version of this extension](https://github.com/v4n00/page-text-finder-mini).